rafaelwinter01/google-trends-collector/README.md

 libraries, developing and testing.

 ## 3 - Different ways tried to solve the problem
-At first, I thought that would be necessary some webscrapping solution.
+At first, I thought that would be necessary some web-scrapping solution.
 But, searching a little more, it was easy to find a library that could help with the development.

 ## 4 - Reasons of using the current approach